Photo:

 6. Ask your friends to borrow their MagiQuest wands.
 Some of our friends graciously let us borrow wands from one of their previous trips, saving us $20–$50 per wand.
 It doesn’t hurt to ask around.
 I’m sure someone you know or a friendly person in a Buy Nothing group has them lying around and would be thrilled to get more use out of them.

 7. Avoid the elevators if you can.
 With the MagiQuest game played on most of the hotel floors, the elevators took forever.
 We opted for the stairs when we could which seemed to be the trend.
-We didn’t verify, but assume these is an alternative elevator for people with mobility issues.
+We didn’t verify, but assume there is an alternative elevator for people with mobility issues.

 What to look forward to at Great Wolf Lodge